-Available capital (CET1, Tier1 and Total capital) continue to grow due to increasing profitability of the Bank for the past several quarters.
+Available capital (CET1, Tier1 and Total capital) continue to be in line with previous quarters.
 The leverage, liquidity and NSFR ratios are well above prescribed regulatory thresholds.

-LCR ratio shown above is actual at the end of the quarter whereas the figures in the table LIQ01 under Liquidity section reflects 6 monthly averages.
+LCR ratio shown above is actual at the end of the relevant quarter whereas the figures in the table LIQ01 under Liquidity section reflects 6 monthly averages.

-6. CAPITAL RESOURCES
+6. Capital Resources